PhoenixTales/phoenix-docs/story/setting.md

 11. Orccave(s) below the natural caves
 12. Ancient Temple

-Below is the earliest map sketch, corresponding to this concept of the world:
+Below is the earliest map sketch, corresponding to this concept of the world, with the barrier drawn as a line at the northern border of the colony:

 ![First Map Sketch by Mike](/_img/story/evolution-of-the-setting/map1.jpg)